 6. If the MCData server replies with a MCData functional alias resolution response message, the MCData client 1 sends a new MCData FD request towards the resolved MCData ID.

 7. MCData server initiates the MCData FD request towards MCData client 2.
 The MCData FD request towards the MCData user contains an emergency indicator if it is present in the received MCData FD request from MCData client 1.
+If the deposit file indication information element is set to true in the received MCData FD request, MCData server shall follow the procedure as defined in the subclause 7.13.3.8 with the retrieve file indication element set to true while depositing this MCData communication to the MCData message store account of the user at MCData client 1.

 NOTE 3: MCData client 2 does not set its emergency state as a result of receiving the MCData FD request containing the emergency indicator.